chiragbharadwaj/ro/spec/README.md

       STATEMENTS
     end

 # A collection of fields is either a single field or more than one field.
+Always with type annotations.
 FIELDS ::=
   | ID : TYPE
-  | ID : TYPE ; FIELDS
+  | ID : TYPE ;
+    FIELDS

 # A standard declaration consists of one of the following:
 #   • A variable declaration, with or without a type annotation